sharifmarat/vb/README.md

 ### Limitations and TODO

 - Event id is hard-coded in `index.html`.
-It should pass `last` to DB API.
+It should pass nothing to DB API and a primary event should be used.
-- List of events is not available.
-It should be similar to list of guests.
-It would be possible to add/delete/update events there.